Pre-supernova Ultra-light Axion-like Particles: Summary and Discussion

 In this study, we calculated the ALP production in a pre-SN massive star and the $\gamma$ ray flux that originates from the ALP-photon conversion by the Galactic magnetic field.
-In particular, we discussed observability of $\gamma$ rays from Betelgeuse.
-It was shown that non-detection of $\gamma$ rays from Betelgeuse by next-generation $\gamma$ ray satellites would lead to a constraint $g_{10}<0.05$ for ultra-light ALPs with $m_a<1$ neV.
+In particular, we discussed the observability of $\gamma$ rays from Betelgeuse.
+It was shown that non-detection of $\gamma$ rays from Betelgeuse by next-generation $\gamma$ ray satellites would lead to a constraint $g_{10}<0.05$ for ultra-light ALPs with $m_a<1$\,neV.
 This constraint is as stringent as the SN 1987A limit \citep{2015JCAP...02..006P}.

+We investigated the dependence of the $\gamma$ ray flux on the distance to the SN progenitor and the stellar mass.
+Since the ALP-photon conversion probability $P_{a\gamma}$ is proportional to $d^2$ when $d\ll2/\Delta_\mathrm{osc}$, the flux is insensitive to $d$ if the star is close enough to the Solar System.
+In the case of $m_a=0.1$ neV, the flux stays almost constant as a function of $d$ for $d\lesssim4$ kpc.
+However, if ALPs are heavier, $P_{a\gamma}$ deviates from the $d^2$ law and the flux decreases as a function of $d$.
+Also, if the initial stellar mass is between $15M_\odot$ and $25M_\odot$, the difference in the flux is much smaller than the uncertainty in the Galactic magnetic field.

+{Since the ALP luminosity from an SN progenitor is lower than that from an SN explosion, the limit that is achievable with the pre-SN signals is weaker than the limit with a nearby SN \cite{2017PhRvL.118a1103M}.
+However, the temperature and density profiles near a proto-neutron star in an SN is not known well because of large uncertainties in physics in extreme environments such as nuclear equations of state \cite[e.g.][]{2013ApJ...765...29C,2013ApJ...764...99S,2019PhRvC.100e5802S,2020PhRvL.124i2701Y,2020ApJ...902..150H}, collective neutrino oscillation \cite[e.g.][]{2016NCimR..39....1M,2017PhRvL.118b1101I,2017ApJ...839..132T,2021arXiv210807281N}, and approximations of the neutrino transport \cite[e.g.][]{2019JPhG...46a4001P}.
+The ignorance on SN microphysics may lead to significant systematic uncertainties on the constraint on ALPs.
+On the other hand, the structure of massive stars in advanced burning stages is less uncertain.
+Therefore nearby SN progenitors would provide more robust constraints than SNe.}

 Observations of an SN progenitor before its explosion will be enabled by pre-SN alerts from neutrino detectors \cite{2004NJPh....6..114A}.
-The most sensitive detector for pre-SN neutrinos is Jiangmen Underground Neutrino Observatory \cite[JUNO;][]{2016JPhG...43c0401A}, which can detect signals from Betelgeuse a few days before its core-collapse.
-It is desirable to point $\gamma$ ray telescopes to an SN progenitor just after the pre-SN alerts.
+The most sensitive detector for pre-SN neutrinos is JUNO \cite{2016JPhG...43c0401A}, which can detect signals from Betelgeuse a few days before its core-collapse. {Since the inverse $\beta$ decay of protons is insensitive to direction, it is difficult to uniquely identify the SN progenitor with the pre-SN alerts.
+Nevertheless, AMEGO would detect signatures of ALPs if $m_a<0.1$\,neV and $g_{10}>0.01$ even without directional information since it plans all-sky surveys with the field of view of 2.5 sr and the cadence of 3 hours.
+On the other hand, when other $\gamma$ ray telescopes such as INTEGRAL are not performing surveys, it is desirable for them to visit every candidate of the SN progenitor just after the pre-SN alerts. }